Socialism in Australia: Communist Party of Australia (1920–1991)

 The Australian Communist Party was initially established in 1920.
 Within the decade the party became aligned with the Soviet Communist International and renamed itself to the Communist Party of Australia.
 Following the 1930s, the party followed Marxist-Leninism, until the party became increasingly critical of the USSR in the 1960s.
 In 1967 the party ceased receiving funding from the USSR and from the 1970s onwards the party adopted eurocommunist theories.
 The Communist Party of Australia dissolved in 1991.
 The SEARCH Foundation was established as a successor organisation.

 Socialist Alliance

 Initially formed in 2001 by several socialist organisations in an attempt for left unity.
 However, by 2010, most constituent parties had left and the last major organisation in the Alliance, the ex-Trotskyist Democratic Socialist Perspective voted to merge into the Socialist Alliance.

 Socialist Labor Party

 Initially formed in 1887 as the Australian Socialist League.
 In 1901, the ASL formed the Socialist Labor Party to contest the 1901 Australian federal election.
 Between the late 1890s and 1905, the party shifted towards De Leonism.
 The party declined after the 1920s, however, the party maintained its newspaper The People until the early 1970s where it then ceased its activities.

-Victorian Socialists
+Australian Socialist Party

-The Victorian Socialists is a democratic socialist party established in 2018.
+The Socialist Party is a democratic socialist party established in 2018 as 'Victorian Socialists'.
+Beginning in 2025, branches were established in every state and major territory.
 The party is an electoral alliance of various socialist parties, organisations, community groups and trade unionists.

+Communist Unity

+Communist Unity (previously called the Revolutionary Communist Organisation) is a multi-tendency pre-party formation based around programmatic unity.
+The group was founded in January 2023.
+As of January 2026, the group merged with the Spartacist League of Australia.
+Communist Unity participates in the Australian Socialist Party as part of the Communist Caucus.